 Generally, the extent of anticoagulation does not need to be assessed.
 When necessary, use aPTT or ECT, and not INR, to assess for anticoagulant activity in patients on PRADAXA [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Instruct patients to swallow the capsules whole.
+PRADAXA should be taken with a full glass of water.
 Breaking, chewing, or emptying the contents of the capsule can result in increased exposure [see CLINICAL PHARMACOLOGY].

 If a dose of PRADAXA is not taken at the scheduled time, the dose should be taken as soon as possible on the same day; the missed dose should be skipped if it cannot be taken at least 6 hours before the next scheduled dose.
 The dose of PRADAXA should not be doubled to make up for a missed dose.